What is an Informational Interview?

 - Give a very brief description of your work/education history and why you’re interested in speaking to him/her.

-- Request a 20-30 minute meeting to get information and advice about his/her career field.
+- Request a 20-30 minute meeting to get information and advice about his/her career field or organization.

 - If you already know the person, you can first contact the person by phone.